 - In Years 1 and 2 we would expect children to spend approximately 1 hour on home learning spread over the week (predominantly reading). - Reading is a key daily activity and every child should spend 10 or 15 minutes reading time or sharing a book with an adult every day.
 Phonics should also be practised regularly. - In Year 2, the class teacher will send home a variety of English and maths tasks or games lasting 10 or 15 minutes each and related to the work that children have been doing in school that week.
+Spellings and times tables will also be set.
 Occasionally other activities relating to topic work will be sent home.